Spider mites

 It is possible to achieve excellent results using predators to control spider mites.
 Sustainable control is best achieved using a combination of biological and cultural controls.
 Cultural practices such as increasing humidity in the crop microclimate during extremely hot or dry periods can favour predators and disadvantage the pest.

 If chemical support is necessary, choose selective products that will cause minimal disruption to predatory mites and other biocontrol agents.
-See the Koppert Chemical Side Effects database for more information on the effects of pesticides on biocontrol agents.
+Use the Biobest Side Effects App to access information about the effects of pesticides on biocontrol agents.

 Solutions

 Californicus is an aggressive and robust spider mite predator.
-It is tolerant of a wide range of temperature and humidity conditions and is used widely overseas as a powerful biological control agent.
-Californicus is able to survive well even at low prey densities due to their ability to use alternate prey and pollen as a food source.
+It is tolerant of a wide range of temperature and humidity conditions and is used widely in Australia and overseas as a powerful biological control agent.
+Californicus is able to survive well even at low prey densities due to their ability to use alternative prey and pollen as a food source.